-Hedging changes the original product and it is not really obvious what effect it has on the expected rate of return.
-This means that we may not be able to market formulae like Eq.~(\ref{Eq:HedgedEuropean}) as growth-optimal products.
-We can however use Eq.~(\ref{Eq:HedgedEuropean}) as a sensible definition of the new underlying variable $x:=P\&L$.
-The definition of $x$ should be cleaned up to the point that it can be specified on a termsheet.
-As we do not aim at promoting any particular product we are not going to do it here.
-It would suffice to note that there should be no doubt that functions as nice as the ones plotted on Figure 2.C can be very easily approximated by profiles that are analytically tractable in simple models such as Black-Scholes -- and that is all we need to use~(\ref{Eq:HedgedEuropean}).
+Equation~(\ref{Eq:HedgedEuropean}) suggests a definition of a skew sensitive variable $x:=P\&L$.
+This definition should be cleaned up to the point that it can be specified on a termsheet.
+As we are not aiming to promote any particular product we are not going to do it here.
+There should be no doubt, however, that functions as nice as the ones plotted on Fig.~2.C can be approximated by profiles that are analytically tractable in simple models such as Black-Scholes (that is all we need to use Eq.~(\ref{Eq:HedgedEuropean}) in practice).

-Having defined the variable we can now look at the market-implied $m(x)$, investor-believed $b(x)$ and structure the growth-optimal payoff $f(x)=b(x)/m(x)$.
-Apart from very special circumstances, it is unlikely that there would be much of an option market on the bespoke underlying $x$.
-This means that $m(x)$ would have to be generated from a model that is calibrated to the relevant underlying market.
-Likewise $b(x)$ would come from a model calibrated to the market believed by the investor.
+So far in this example all we have is an interesting definition of an underlying variable.
+This is still very far from having a finished derivative product.
+Nevertheless, let us see if the above logic can already lead us to any of the existing products.

-We return to the subject of modeling in product design in subsequent sections, for now let us see how the above discussion relates to already established structuring ideas on skew.
-Let us have another look at the red-line profile on Figure 2.C.
-Imagine that, for the purpose of guessing a good definition of $x$, the structurer made three simplifying assumptions.
-First, he decided to approximate the profile with a cubic polynomial, second, he decided to replace Eq.~(\ref{Eq:HedgedEuropean}) with an analogous equation based on a locally-normal (Bachelier) dynamics and, third, he decided to analyze the hedging at zero volatility level, $K=0$.
-With these assumptions dollar-gamma becomes ordinary gamma which in turn reduces to a second derivative of the profile itself.
-With a cubic profile, second derivative leaves only two terms (linear and a constant) and the structurer derives
+To this end we imagine a structurer who has just derived the red-line profile on Fig.~2.C and decided to proceed with reducing delta by changing the underlying variable as outlined above.
+The structurer makes three additional simplifying assumptions.
+First, looking at the shape of the red profile on Fig.~2.C, he decides to use a cubic polynomial to approximate it.
+Second, he decides to replace Eq.~(\ref{Eq:HedgedEuropean}) with an analogous equation based on a locally-normal (Bachelier) dynamics and, third, he decides to overhedge and sets $K=0$.

-where we can show that for the red profile on Figure 2.C, both $\alpha$ and $\beta$ are positive.
-This is of course the classic long-gamma short-variance swap strategy~\cite{BouzoubaaOsseiran_2010} which, by the way, does not quite achieve the delta-neutral exposure.
+With these assumptions the dollar-gamma becomes the ordinary second derivative of the payoff.
+Acting on a cubic profile, this leaves only two terms (linear and a constant), and the structurer derives